rydmike/squircle_study/README.md

 * Outline border stroke align correct: **YES** (in @rydmike version)
 * Shape lerp animates correctly: **YES** (in @rydmike version)
 * Shape can break down: **YES**
     * The shape shrinks its height when width approaches height, and wise versa.
 This is **NOT** a desired behavior.
 An attempt to increase the short/long side ratio at which this starts to happen is made in this modified version, we can go to aspect ratio 0.79.
 It is not ideal.
-While we can now approach less rectangular squircle stadium shapes, meaning approach a circular shape, it slightly breaks down and gets a bit skewed at higher aspect ratio.
+While we can now approach less rectangular squircle stadium shapes, meaning approach a circular shape, it slightly breaks down and gets a bit skewed at higher aspect ratios.
 One solution could be to switch to use a circular stadium border at close to equal height and width values.
 A circle is a continuous curvature, and we are approaching that, which is why the squircle shaped one breaks down.
 It needs to transition to circular.

 ### Findings